-NOTE: If the sessionSchedule element is configured, the IN-CSE shall use the schedule information to determine whether to perform this step during the processing of the <e2eQosSession> CREATE/UPDATE request or sometime thereafter (e.g. closer to the time when scheduled communication via the session is required).
+NOTE 2: If the sessionSchedule element is configured, the IN-CSE shall use the schedule information to determine whether to perform this step during the processing of the <e2eQosSession> CREATE/UPDATE request or sometime thereafter (e.g. closer to the time when scheduled communication via the session is required).

-Step 4: The IN-CSE sends QoS Session Subscription Request(s) to the SCEF.
+Step 4: The IN-CSE sends QoS Session Subscription Request(s) to the SCEF

 For each QoS session endpoint that connects to the IN-CSE via an underlying 3GPP network connection and that has an active PDN connection, the IN-CSE sends a AsSessionWithQoSSubscription Request to the SCEF.